-- The existing telephone kiosk is located directly adjacent to another telephone kiosk in a poorly defined street furniture zone near the kerb.
-It is unclear if either telephone kiosk actually has the appropriate consent.
-Unfortunately, both kiosks are located directly in the pedestrian desire line and therefore impede/obstruct pedestrian movement.
-However, the footway is very wide at this location.
-The proposal would not therefore have a significant impact on pedestrian comfort, movement and safety. - The proposal to include digital advertising has been assessed against a document titled 'Guidance for Digital Roadside Advertising and Proposed Best Practice'.
+- Council cannot accept any reduction in effective footway width at this location due to the high volume of pedestrians.
+This would have a detrimental impact on pedestrian comfort, movement and safety.
+The proposal should therefore be refused. - The proposal to include digital advertising has been assessed against a document titled 'Guidance for Digital Roadside Advertising and Proposed Best Practice'.
 The document was commissioned by Transport for London and was published in March 2013.
-The proposed digital advertising sign would be orientated parallel to the kerb.
-This is contrary to the guidance which requires digital advertising signs to be

-- orientated to face oncoming traffic in the drivers nearside view.
+The proposed digital advertising sign would be orientated parallel to face towards the southeast.
+This is contrary to the guidance which requires digital advertising signs to be orientated to face oncoming traffic in the drivers nearside view.
 The proposed digital advertising sign would also be located within 20 metres of traffic signals.
 Again, this is contrary to the guidance.
 The proposal should therefore be refused. - This application is deemed to be contrary to Local Plan Policies A1 (Managing the Impact of Development) and T1 (Prioritising walking, cycling and public transport) and is therefore recommended for refusal or withdrawal.
-The applicant should be asked to add the existing telephone kiosks and the telephone kiosks on the footway at 26 Bedford Way to the list of telephone kiosks to be removed as part of the borough wide upgrade of their telephone kiosks.
+The applicant should be asked to add the existing telephone kiosk and the telephone kiosk on the footway outside Birkbeck University on Malet Street to the list of telephone kiosks to be removed as part of the borough wide upgrade of their telephone kiosks.
 This would help the Council to provide additional space for pedestrians while also helping to improve the streetscape.